- HIV AIDS Myths and Facts Slideshow Pictures

 Antibody testing is usually done on a blood sample, often using an enzyme-linked assay called an ELISA or EIA.
 In this test, a person's serum is allowed to react with virus proteins that have been produced in the laboratory.
 If the person has been infected with HIV, the antibodies in the serum will bind to the HIV proteins, and the extent of this binding can be measured.
 Negative EIA results are usually available in a day or so.

-There are some rapid HIV testing kits on the market that can be used in a doctor's office or other points of care.
+There are some rapid HIV testing kits on the market that can be used in a health care professional's office or other points of care.
 Most of these kits still require blood to be drawn, although it can be done using a simple finger stick in some cases.
 Home-testing is also possible and may be more convenient for some individuals.
 Home testing is done by adding a drop of blood to a test strip and mailing the sample to a laboratory.
-The FDA has also approved kits that test for antibodies in saliva/oral fluid instead of blood.
-Saliva is obtained by swabbing the gums.
+The FDA has also approved kits that test for antibodies in saliva (oral fluid) instead of blood.
+Oral fluid is obtained by swabbing the gums.
 Some of the newest tests are done on urine, although results may be less accurate than results from blood.

 Because there is a small chance that a person's antibodies will falsely attach to the non-HIV proteins during the test, a second test is done on all initially positive tests.
 This second test is called the Western blot test.
 In this test, the HIV proteins are separated by size and electric charge and the person's serum is layered on the test strip.
 If the test is positive, a series of bands are detected which indicate specific binding of the person's antibody to specific HIV virus proteins.
 This test is only done in combination with the initial screening test.